vinta/hal-9000/README.md

 # add the file to the dotfiles repository
 $ hal link ~/.zshrc

-# add the file to the dotfiles repository
+# remove the file from the dotfiles repository
 $ hal unlink ~/.zshrc

 # force sync dotfiles